Welcome to the SQL for Python Programmers tutorial!

 He is a founding trustee of The UK Python Association and one of the PyCon UK organisers.

-If you would like to hire him to work with your own organisation, use the social media links at the top of this page, the chat tool at the bottom, or this contact form to get in touch.
+If you would like to hire him to work with your own organisation, use the social media links at the top of this page or this contact form to get in touch.